Sweets

 KeyTypeDefaultDescription

-layoutstringXKB defaultXKB layout, or comma-separated layouts such as us,lv
+layoutstringXKB defaultXKB layout, or comma-separated such as us,lv

-variantstringXKB defaultXKB variant, using an empty entry for a layout with no variant, e.g. ,apostrophe
+variantstringXKB defaultXKB variant; empty entry for no variant, e.g. ,apostrophe

 modelstringXKB defaultXKB model, normally pc105